-The Diversifying asset category is comprised of the following asset classes: Fixed Income and Absolute Return.
-The Diversifying asset category returned -6.5% for the fiscal year, net of fees.
-The return was above the policy benchmark return of -7.3%.
-For the three-year period, SCERS' Diversifying asset category annualized return was +1.2%, net of fees, above the policy benchmark return of +0.5%.
+The Diversifying asset category is comprised of the following asset classes: Fixed Income, Absolute Return and Cash.
+The Diversifying asset category returned 0.6% for the fiscal year, net of fees, and was negatively impacted by the Fixed Income exposure and rising interest rate environment, while the Absolute Return and Cash segments generated positive returns.
+The return was slightly above the policy benchmark return of 0.4%.
+For the three-year period, SCERS' Diversifying asset category annualized return was -0.3%, net of fees, above the policy benchmark return of -1.3%.
 The Diversifying asset category and benchmark return is a weighted average of the underlying asset class and benchmark returns, based on their weights within SCERS' strategic asset allocation.

-SCERS' Fixed Income portfolio, which is comprised of core plus and U.S. Treasury exposures generated a fiscal year -10.7% return, net of fees, which was slightly below the custom asset class benchmark (75% Bloomberg Aggregate Index / 25% Bloomberg U.S. Treasury Index) return of -10.2%.
-For the three-year period, the Fixed Income portfolio annualized return was -0.5%, net of fees, compared to the benchmark return of -1%.
-Fixed income struggled in the rising interest rate environment, and as credit spreads widened.
+SCERS' Fixed Income portfolio, which is comprised of core plus and U.S. Treasury exposures generated a fiscal year -0.5% return, net of fees, which was ahead of the custom asset class benchmark (75% Bloomberg Aggregate Index / 25% Bloomberg U.S. Treasury Index) return of -1.2%.
+For the three-year period, the Fixed Income portfolio annualized return was -2.4%, net of fees, compared to the benchmark return of -4.2%.
+Fixed income has struggled in the rising interest rate environment.

-SCERS' Absolute Return portfolio fulfilled its diversifying objective during the fiscal year, by generating a +2% return, net of fees, which outperformed the benchmark HFRI FoF Conservative Index return of +0.3%.
-For the three-year period, the Absolute Return portfolio annualized return was +4.4%, net of fees, compared to the index return of +4.7%.
+SCERS' Absolute Return portfolio generated a 2.5% return, net of fees, which trailed the benchmark HFRI FoF Conservative Index return of 3.5%.
+For the three-year period, the Absolute Return portfolio annualized return was an impressive 5.7%, net of fees, compared to the index return of 6.0%, and significantly outperformed SCERS' Fixed Income return of -2.4%.